typedorm/typedorm/docs/how-to-recipes.md

   ....other items

 const batchResponse = await getBatchManager().write(batchToWrite, {
-  concurrency: 10, // max 10 requests are run in parallel ...other optional options
+  requestsConcurrencyLimit: 10, // max 10 requests are run in parallel ...other optional options
 })